Duramax V8 engine

-The Duramax V8 engine is a family of 6.6-liter diesel V8 engines produced by DMAX, a wholly owned subsidiary of General Motors in Moraine, Ohio.
-The Duramax block are supplied by Fritz Winter, a German foundry.
+The Duramax V8 engine is a family of diesel V8 engines produced by Isuzu for use in GM trucks and vans.
+The Duramax engine blocks are supplied by Fritz Winter, a German foundry.
 The heads are supplied from reliable vendors of General Motors.
 This engine was initially installed in 2001 Chevrolet and GMC trucks, and has since become an option in pickups, vans, and medium-duty trucks.
 In 2006, production at Moraine was reportedly limited to approximately 200,000 engines per year.
 On May 9, 2007, DMAX announced the production of the 1,000,000th Duramax V8 at its Moraine facility, followed by the 2,000,000th on March 24, 2017.

-Engine RPO codes
+6.6L

 LB7

 RPO LB7 (engine code "1") was first introduced in 2001 and continued until early 2004.
 It featured a 32-valve design with high-pressure common-rail direct injection and aluminum cylinder heads.

 The following trucks use the LB7: